 - Next step is up to you.
 If you are happy with locations placed on Google Map you can go straight to point 12 in order to transfer them into Google Earth.
 If not, then you can change the appearance of your signatures.
 In this case, you must place your cursor on the list of your items, default called “All items”.
 When you do it, on the right side the brush signature should appear.
 Click on it to run more options (Pic.
 12).

 - Once your items setting box pop up, then you can change both signatures and their colours as you want (Pic.
 13).

-- The other option is clicking on the “Uniform style” label, placed just underneath the name of your layer, where you have got a few another options like sequence of numbers, etc. (Pic.
+- The other option is clicking on the “Uniform style” label, placed just underneath the name of your layer, where you have got a few another options like a sequence of numbers, etc. (Pic.
 14 – 16).

 - Your particular places are listed in the metadata table.
 Here you can do some amendments like data sorting or add up some columns & rows.
 Here you can also find the stuff quickly.
-A click on a particular address redirect you instantly to place on the map (Pic.
+A click on a particular address redirects you instantly to place on the map (Pic.
 17).

 - Sometimes we may encounter a problem with address location.
 Google sometimes is not detailed enough (Pic.
 20).

 - The procedure is the same for addresses in different countries (Pic.
 21, 22).

-- Now let’s download our address map as a .kml file in order to open it in Google Earth or a different GIS software (Pic.
+- Now let’s download our address map as a .kml file in order to open it in Google Earth or different GIS software (Pic.
 23).